Silobreaker/MaltegoDocumentation/index.md

 ### Search for Documents
 > Any &rarr; `silobreaker.Document`

-> Find related Documents
+> Search Silobreaker for documents (pastes excluded) that mention the input entity

 Search Silobreaker for documents containing input entity, or documents similar to input entity if it is a Silobreaker document.
 See [Document Info](#document-info) for more information about `silobreaker.Document` items.

 ### Search for Pastes
 > Any &rarr; `silobreaker.Document`

-> Find related Pastes
+> Search Silobreaker for paste documents that mention the input entity

-Pastes are a category of documents in Silobreaker.
-This transform returns the pastes that are the most related to your input.
+Pastes are plain text content stored for the purpose of sharing e.g. source code snippets and are are found in [pastebin sites](https://en.wikipedia.org/wiki/Pastebin).
+Silobreaker automatically identifies and tracks paste documents found in various pastebin sites.
 See [Document Info](#document-info) for more information about `silobreaker.Document` items.

 ### Search Forum Posts
 > Any &rarr; `silobreaker.Document`